-If your medical condition requires the attention of a specialist, your family doctor (primary care provider, or PCP) may recommend that you see a specialist within the Dartmouth-Hitchcock system.
+If your medical condition requires the attention of a specialist, your family doctor (primary care provider, or PCP) may recommend that you see a specialist within our system.
 This is known as a referral.
 Things to remember about a referral:

 - Be certain the referral is for a service covered by your Health Plan.